-Ever since starting writing BASIC programs on my Commodore 64 I've always wanted to write a BASIC interpreter.
-During a programming course in C++11 which I held in 2014, I decided to implement an interpreter, as non-trivial coding example, and my choice fell on BASIC, fifty years after John G. Kemeny and Thomas E. Kurtz designed the original BASIC language.
-Despite Dijkstra's famous judgment, "It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration", BASIC was one of the few languages simple enough for a 8 year old kid to understand, so its simplicity made it easy for beginners to learn programming.
+Ever since I started writing BASIC programs on my Commodore 64, I've always had a desire to develop a BASIC interpreter.
+In 2014, during a programming course in C++11 that I taught, I decided to take on the challenge of implementing an interpreter as a non-trivial coding example.
+I specifically chose BASIC, inspired by the fact that it had been fifty years since John G. Kemeny and Thomas E. Kurtz designed the original BASIC language.
+Despite Dijkstra's famous judgment that "It is practically impossible to teach good programming to students who have had prior exposure to BASIC," I believed that BASIC's simplicity made it one of the few languages that an 8-year-old kid could understand.
+It was this simplicity that made it an ideal choice for beginners to learn programming.

 What does the prefix “nu” mean?

 The prefix "nu" may not actually signify "new," but it originates from a namespace that I frequently utilize in my source code.
 Although it carries a different meaning within that context, it seemed suitable enough to be employed here and had an appealing sound to it.

 What is the evolution strategy for the language?

 Although nuBASIC is lacking several features that I would like to incorporate, my intention is to enhance the existing ones while maintaining the language's simplicity and the interpreter's portability.
 It is important to me to keep nuBASIC small and intuitive, ensuring that users can easily grasp its functionality.